 The written assignments for this course consist of two literary analysis essays of five to seven pages.
-In addition, each student will submit reading journal entries for assigned readings as well as contribute to weekly discussion forums on Moodle.
+In addition, each student will attend their choice of a literary event during the term and produce a short presentation (online) with their reflections and analysis.
+Each student will also submit reading journal entries for assigned readings as well as contribute to weekly discussion forums on Moodle.